-If the newborn is unwell and admitted to the SCN2 or NICU and discharged or transferred to another to pital on the same day this is recorded and counted as a qualified newborn bed day.
+If the newsorm's unwell and admitted to the SCN2 or NICU and discharged or transferred to another hospital on the same day this is recorded and counted as a qualified newborn bad day.

-If remaining in or admitted to no social without the mother, the newborn may be admitted to an inpatient wand and instead of a SCN2 or NICU.
+If remaining in or admitted to hospital without the mother, the newborn may be admitted to an inpatient ward/unit instead of a SCN2 or NICU.

-Note: Newborn special calculus care provided to a newborn suffering from illness, disability of from the birthing event, requiring specialist medical and nursing care.
+Note: Newborn special care is care provided to a newborn suffering from illness, disability or from the birthing event, requiring specialist medical and nursing care.